darkDragontid/semantic_framework/2_2_Architectural_Principle_of_the_System.md

 - Level 1 (Atomicity): operation and emotion – By default, implies strict atomicity.

-- Level 2 (Strict Rules): For theme, focus, related.
+- Level 2 (Strict Rules): For theme, object, related.
 Only nouns and adjectives are permissible within a tag; a tag must consist of no more than 2-3 words.
 Prepositions and verbs are prohibited.
 Goal: purity of abstractions.

 - Level 3 (Moderate Rules): For keywords, context.
 Set phrases with prepositions are permissible.
 Goal: balance between structure and flexibility.

 - Level 4 (Pragmatic Rules): For action, meta_context.
 Any formats are permissible.
 Goal: utilitarian usefulness.

-_Consequences of the Principle:_ This approach ensures machine-readability for semantic analysis, descriptive flexibility, system scalability, and a reduction of the user's cognitive load.
+*Consequences of the Principle*: This approach ensures machine-readability for semantic analysis, descriptive flexibility, system scalability, and a reduction of the user's cognitive load.